Mnong people

-The Mnong or Munong people (Vietnamese: người Mơ-nông) are an ethnic group mainly living in the Central Highlands and Southeast Vietnam, and Eastern region of Cambodia.
+The Mnong or Munong people (Vietnamese: người Mơ-nông) are an ethnic group mainly living in the Central Highlands and Southeast regions of Vietnam, and the eastern regions of Cambodia.
 They are made up of two main groups: Western Mnong and Eastern Mnong.
-Western Mnong includes smaller groups such as: Bhiet (Bhiat), Bu-Neur, Rehong, Kong-Khang, Ksèh, Nong, Prèh, Tí-Prì, Perong, Bu-Deung (Pou-Thong).
-Eastern Mnong includes: Gar, Briet, Kil (Chil), Krieng, Kesiong (Kyong), Rlam (Rolum) living mainly in mountainous areas.
+The Western Mnong include smaller groups such as: Bhiet (Bhiat), Bu-Neur, Rehong, Kong-Khang, Ksèh, Nong, Prèh, Tí-Prì, Perong, and Bu-Deung (Pou-Thong).
+The Eastern Mnong include: Gar, Briet, Kil (Chil), Krieng, Kesiong (Kyong), and Rlam (Rolum), living mainly in mountainous areas.

-Every group speaks a variant of the Mnong language, which along with Koho language, is in the South Bhanaric group of the Mon–Khmer family.
+Every group speaks a variant of the Mnong language, which along with the Koho language, is in the South Bahnaric group of the Mon–Khmer family.

-A big community with around 47,000 people of Mnong live in the Cambodia's northeastern boundary province of Mondulkiri where they are known as Bunong (alternatively spelled Phnong, Punong, or Pnong).
+A large community with around 47,000 Mnong people live in Cambodia's northeastern boundary province of Mondulkiri, where they are known as Bunong (alternatively spelled Phnong, Punong, or Pnong).

 Culture

 Epics (Mnong language: Ot N'rong - Ot: telling by singing, N'rong: old story) take an important part in Mnong people's life.
 Many of these epics, such as Con đỉa nuốt bon Tiăng (Mnong language: Ghu sok bon Tiăng, English: The leech swallows Tiăng village), or Mùa rẫy bon Tiăng (English: The farming season of Tiăng village) are quite long.